Core Fund - Environment

 Projects may be focused internationally or domestically.
 Applicant organizations should demonstrate the ability to manage projects of the proposed size and complexity, as well as a commitment to the specific proposed project within any larger agenda.
 Proposals that seek to leverage Rosin Fund support with additional funds, as well as proposals that identify collaborative opportunities spanning multiple organizations, are welcome and encouraged.

-The Foundation is interested in projects which cross its programmatic lines and, in particular, those that combine the Foundation’s environmental interests with the social justice goals of its Strengthening New York Communities program.
+The Foundation is interested in projects which cross its programmatic lines and, in particular, those that combine the Foundation’s environmental interests with the social justice goals of its Strengthening New York Communities Program.
 As such, the Foundation welcomes projects addressing the environmental concerns of low-income communities and communities of color, whether locally, nationally, or internationally.

 Building on the values and strategies of the Foundation’s Core Environment Program, the Rosin Fund Environment Program will focus on three areas: Urban Sustainability, Green Economy/Green Jobs, and Sustainable Drinking Water.
 Each area is described briefly below.

 Modern cities uniquely foster creative and economic activity by concentrating both people and resources.
 At the same time, continued urbanization creates increasingly distinct and daunting environmental concerns.
-Taken together, these factors create both a critical need and unique opportunities to address a wide variety of environmental challenges in the specific context of increasing urban density.
+Taken together, these factors create both a critical need and opportunities to address a wide variety of environmental challenges in the specific context of increasing urban density.

-As one example, a recent United Nations Development Program report notes that more than 50% of the Asian Pacific region’s population will live in urban areas by 2020, while mega cities like Jakarta continue to lag in building the infrastructure to absorb these new residents.
+As one example, a United Nations Development Program report noted that more than 50% of the Asian Pacific region’s population will live in urban areas by 2020, while mega cities like Jakarta continue to lag in building the infrastructure to absorb these new residents.
 As another, New York City, with a per person carbon footprint already 60% smaller than the US average, is struggling to decrease that footprint further while maintaining quality of life and absorbing as many as a million more residents by 2030.

 The Foundation will consider ground-breaking projects focused on new paradigms in sustainable urbanism including but not limited to: the redesign of the built environment, especially high rise commercial and residential structures, to improve quality of life and reduce harmful environmental impacts; the improvement of mass transit, as well as the expansion of transit-focused residential development; development of green infrastructure, from storm water management and drinking water systems to decentralized renewable electricity generation and green roofs; recycling and waste management; food quality and availability; urban agriculture; and open space development.
 Strategic approaches could include: advocacy and organizing; policy and regulatory and technical research and development; and public education.